Sebbe Augustijns

-Sebbe Augustijns (born 3 September 1999) is a Belgian professional footballer who plays as a midfielder for Eredivisie club RKC Waalwijk.
+Sebbe Augustijns (born 3 September 1999) is a Belgian footballer who plays as a midfielder for Lyra-Lierse.

 Club career

+RKC Waalwijk

-Born in Kalmthout, Augustijns played youth football for Achterbroek, Willem II, Beerschot and Waasland-Beveren before playing for KV Mechelen between 2014 and 2019.
+Born in Brasschaat, Antwerp, Belgium, Augustijns played youth football for Achterbroek, Willem II, Beerschot and Waasland-Beveren before playing for KV Mechelen between 2014 and 2019.
 He left KV Mechelen in summer 2019 and subsequently signed for RKC Waalwijk.
 He made his debut for Waalwijk on 28 October 2020, starting in a 2–2 KNVB Cup draw with SC Cambuur before being substituted with 15 minutes remaining.
 He made his Eredivisie debut for Waalwijk as a substitute in a 1–1 draw away to sc Heerenveen on 14 January 2021.
+In March 2021, Augustijns signed a two-year contract extension with RKC, keeping him at the club until 2023.

+On 15 December 2021, Augustijns suffered a fracture in his left fibula in the 41st minute of a cup match against Harkemase Boys, which required surgery and kept him sidelined for several months.
+He returned to the pitch on 15 May 2022, replacing Vurnon Anita in the 83rd minute of a 3–1 away league victory against AZ.

+Augustijns left RKC in 2023, after making 22 total appearances for the club in three years.
+He failed to become a starter during his time at the club, and expressed that he wanted to seek playing time elsewhere.

+Telstar

+On 29 June 2023, Augustijns signed a one-year contract with Eerste Divisie club Telstar, with an option to extend by another season.
+He made his debut for the club on 14 August, starting in a 1–0 league loss on the opening day of the season to Jong PSV.

+Augustijns announced his retirement from professional football in January 2024, choosing instead to focus on a civil career in his in-laws' company.
+Next to his civil career, he wanted to continue playing amateur football.

+Lyra-Lierse

+On 24 January 2024, Augustijns signed a contract with Belgian fourth-tier Belgian Division 2 club Lyra-Lierse until the end of the 2023–24 season, with an option for the 2024–25 season.